 How to use castor oil for body massage?

 2 methods to indulge in a castor oil massage

 There’s no one way to do a castor oil massage, but here are two methods that you can follow.

 Apply castor oil directly

 This is the most simple way to do a castor oil massage.
-Apply directly on the area needing massaged.
+Apply directly to the area needing massaging.
 For best results, rub the castor oil well so it becomes heated.

 If you are wanting more heat, you can first heat the oil in the microwave.
 It is also possible to add a bit of turmeric or cayenne pepper to the castor oil.
 Make sure to rub the sore muscle or joint area thoroughly so that the castor oil can penetrate deep to help soothe the muscle and connective tissues.